 If you can, buy organic lemons.
 Their skin should not be waxed.

-For this recipe, we will use the lemon rind.
-Wash the lemons well with water and soap.
+For this recipe, we will use the lemon rind, so we need to wash the lemons well with water and soap.

 I do this even if they say the fruits or vegetables are already washed.
 You never know how many hands touched the lemons before and how clean they were, right?